-"... exercise thyself rather unto godliness.
+Today's letter will deal with the subject of "exercise".
+Paul wrote to Timothy: "... exercise thyself rather unto godliness.
 For bodily exercise profiteth little: but godliness is profitable unto all things, having promise of the life that now is, and of that which is to come."
-(1 Tim 4:7-8m KJV)
+(1 Tim 4:7-8 KJV)

 In 1968, Dr. Kenneth Cooper authored his best-selling book on "Aerobics".
-By doing so he introduced a new word into the American lexicon and also spawned a renewed interest in physical fitness.
+By doing so he introduced this new word into the American lexicon and also spawned a renewed interest in physical fitness.
 Cooper believes that good health requires a good heart, good lungs, and a good circulatory system.
-He further believes that the only way to get all three is by exercise.
+He further believes that the only way to get all three is by aerobic exercise.
 When he first wrote about aerobics only about 100,000 regularly exercised by jogging.
 40 years later the number had swelled to 30 million.
 Cooper is a devout Christian and is quick to witness to the importance of his faith.
 He has authored 18 books, and sold 30 million copies in 41 different languages.
 At age 85 Dr. Cooper is in good health and still breaking new ground in the field of preventative medicine.